mech/Learning-Notes/Design/Product/Methods.md

 # Methods

+Discovery is continuous through iteration/ideation/prototyping/testing.
+We can come out with "Vision of the Solution".
+That vision can stimulate more research and framing and re-framing of the problem.
+Which in turn inform and shape the "Vision of the Solution" on and on.

+---

 > We should be thinking more about methodologies rather than methods - [Method vs. methodology: understanding the difference](https://uxdesign.cc/method-vs-methodology-whats-the-difference-9cc755c2e69d)

 * [IDEO Method Cards](https://www.ideo.com/post/method-cards)